What are carbohydrates?

 Conclusion – Carbs – good or bad?

-In conclusion, with carbs being condemned as the major cause of weight gain and people going in for keto diets, we have to realize, carbs are not all bad .
+In conclusion, with carbs being condemned as the major cause of weight gain and people going in for keto diets, we have to realise, carbs are not all bad .

 It is essential for healthy brain functioning and provide fuel to different body functions and metabolism.